World War I changed everything about the world – most especially its maps.

 Five years prior to June 28th, 1914, the city of Sarajevo and its province of Bosnia-Herzegovina were annexed by the Austro-Hungarian Empire in 1908 causing civil unrest among the many ethnic groups residing there.
 This, in turn, created the emergence of various nationalistic groups, including “Young Bosnia” as well as the band of conspirators bent on violently breaking Bosnia from Austria-Hungary in order for the province to become part of the Kingdom of Serbia that ominously called itself “The Black Hand”.

 The man who would eventually assassinate the Archduke and his wife, Gavrilo Princip, was a devout member of both nationalistic groups which patriotically sought to free their homeland from the reigns of a foreign ruling Empire.

 The Asteroid Sarajevo

 As humanity realized far more “stuff” existed in outer space alongside the planets of the Solar System, the discovery and subsequent mapping of the Asteroids began and continues to the present day.
-The rule of thumb stands that whomever is the first to discover an unaccounted for space rock, gets to name it, resulting in asteroid titles ranging from the literal to the ridiculous.
-Apparently, the discoverer of the Asteroid # 178267 must have been enamored with the Balkan capital since he named his discover the Asteroid Sarajevo.
+The rule of thumb stands that whomever is the first to discover an unaccounted for space rock, gets to name it, resulting in bequeathed asteroid names ranging from the literal to the ridiculous.
+Apparently, the discoverer of the Asteroid # 178267 must have been enamored with the Balkan capital since he or she named their discovery the Asteroid Sarajevo.